The iris is a beautiful flowering plant that requires little care. Not only is the iris easy to maintain, it can add charm to any garden.

 There are over 200 varieties with the bearded iris and the Siberian iris being most common.
 Each species requires a different habitat but it is most commonly found in the Northern temperate regions.

-Irises can be largely classified into rhizome irises and bulbous irises and each of these groups can be further classified.
+Irises can be largely classified into rhizome and bulbous and each of these groups can be further classified.
 The rhizome is the thick fleshy part root part of the plant which is planted in the soil.
-These types of irises are the popular ones and they are further divided into bearded iris and beardless iris.
+These types are the popular ones and they are further divided into bearded and beardless.

 The bearded iris requires perfect drainage and there should be no water stagnation.
 If the soil is too wet or heavy, then raised beds filled with sand can be used to ensure the water drains out.
 The soil needs to be neutral or alkaline for the plant to grow well.
 Plant the rhizome at the end of July or August and ensure that they get adequate sun.
 Since there should be no water stagnation, standing stone walls are a good option for the bearded iris.
 These iris need to be planted just below the surface with roots well spread out.
 Ensure that the rhizome is adequately covered in soil but it’s important not to smother it.
 Water it just enough as too much water will cause the plant to rot.
 Over watering the bearded iris is a common mistake.